huawei-lin/RapidIn/README.md

 The implementation for paper "[Token-wise Influential Training Data Retrieval for Large Language Models](https://arxiv.org/abs/2405.11724)" (Accepted at ACL 2024)

+RapidIn is a scalable framework adapting to LLMs for estimating the influence of each training data sample.

+**Keywords: Influence Function, Influence Estimation, Training Data Attribution**

 We are still working on it, and adding more new features to this repo.

 ## Quick Start
 Clone this repo to your local device.